-Taking an opportunity from idea to reality requires time and resources.
+It takes time and resources to explore an opportunity.
 It also shuts the door on what might have been had you chosen a different idea or pathway.
 This door shutting is what economists and MBAs call “opportunity costs.”

 When exploring an idea, it’s important to understand what you are giving up in order to make your idea a reality.
 Yes, there are the usual costs of time, effort and money (also blood, sweat and tears sometimes).
 But what we mean here is the cost of not exploring an alternative solution.

 For example, you might have an idea to create a co-operative grocery store in your northern village.
 Perhaps there hasn’t been a proper grocery store in the region for a while, and the economic, community and social impacts of the business would be significant.

 But what if, with a bit of outreach and negotiation, a major grocery chain is willing to invest in the cost of building the store, stocking inventory, promoting themselves, hiring staff and management, managing the supply chain and logistics and overhead costs of operating the store ongoing?
 What’s the better option – the chain or the co-op?
 That would need to be explored, and the answer could largely depend on the priorities of the stakeholders involved.

 Alternatively, perhaps a major chain isn’t interested in the investment, so the co-op is the only option.
 Even amongst co-operatives there are options: do you go independent, join a federation (which is not a simple process), create a worker-owned store, or organize a market instead of a full-service store?